-- Likewise, Sakura was also a female version towards Sasuke in Part 1 before she gets Character Development too.
+- Likewise, Sakura was also a female version towards Sasuke in Part I before she got Character Development too.

-- Chapter 539 provided us with an unknown ninja who is infatuated with Sakura, going as far as previously writing her a love letter, and attempting an "If I don't make it..." before being (very politely, at least in the anime) turned down by her.
-Mind that they were in the middle of a war and it was bit inappropriate at the time.
+- Chapter 539 provided us with an unknown ninja who is infatuated with Sakura, going as far as previously writing her a Love Letter, and attempting an "If I don't make it..." before being (very politely, at least in the anime) turned down by her (because she still loves Sasuke).
+Mind that they were in the middle of a war and it was a bit inappropriate at the time.

-- Yuugen Kaisha: Detective Karino is love with Ayaka and tries to prove himself to her in subtle ways.
+- Phantom Quest Corp.: Detective Karino is love with Ayaka and tries to prove himself to her in subtle ways.
 Since she knows he's a good man, she doesn't mind the attention and even flirts with him on occasion.
 It's more that she's Playing Hard to Get, by feigning disinterest.
 Though she nearly confesses her feelings for him in the final episode.